 The classical vaccinations are so-called active immunizations.
 They use the body’s immune memory.
 For a protective vaccination, the physician injects attenuated or killed pathogens or only certain building blocks thereof.
-The body then forms antibodies and memory cells, thus building up immune protection.
-This then also acts against the “real” germ and fights it as soon as it appears.
+The body then produces antibodies and memory cells.
+This will prompt the immune system to respond much as it would have on its first reaction to the actual pathogen.

 Active immunization is contrasted with passive immunization.
-In this process, physicians directly administer antibodies against a specific pathogen.
-For example, they come from people who have already gone through the disease.
+In this process, physicians directly gives administer antibodies against a specific pathogen.
+They come for example from people who have already gone through the disease.
 The antibodies provide first aid to ward off an acute infection: they help immediately if someone has already become infected.
-However, passive vaccination does not cause long-term immune protection to build up.
+However, passive vaccination does not cause a long-term immune protection.

 Vaccination intervals: What to watch out for?

 Many vaccinations can be given at the same time.
-This may even enhance the immune response.
-Therefore, the most important ones are offered as combination preparations.
+This may even make the immune response stronger.
+Therefore, the most important ones are usually offered as combination products.

-However, if live vaccines are not given at the same time, there must be certain intervals between the individual vaccinations (at least four weeks in each case) so that the respective immune protection can develop.
-If such vaccinations are too close together, the vaccination protection will be weaker.
-This excludes orally administered live vaccines, so-called oral vaccines.
+However, when vaccines are not given at the same time, certain intervals must be kept in-between the individual vaccinations (at least four weeks in each case).
+Only this way the immune protection can develop accordingly.
+If such vaccinations are too close in time, the vaccination protection will be weaker.
+This excludes orally administered living vaccines, so-called oral vaccines.
 Vaccinations with inactivated vaccines also do not require a time interval between vaccinations.

-Passive immunization or therapeutic immunoglobulin administration is a special case.
+Passive immunization or therapeutic immunoglobulin givings are special cases.
 The antibodies contained can also inactivate live vaccines.
-Therefore, after a passive vaccination, physicians wait several months before administering a live vaccination.
-The exact interval depends on what antibodies (immunoglobulins) were given, what dose, and in what form (intramuscular or intravenous).
+Therefore, after a passive vaccination, physicians wait several months before they give a live vaccination.
+The exact interval depends on what kind of antibodies (immunoglobulins) were given, in what dose, and in what form (intramuscular or intravenous).

-Conversely, if you receive immunoglobulins or passive immunization within the two weeks following active live immunization, it may interfere with building vaccine protection.
-The vaccination may then have to be repeated later.
+On the ontrary, if you receive immunoglobulins or passive immunization within the two weeks following an active live immunization, it may interfere with building vaccine protection.
+In this case the vaccination would have to be repeated later.